China blames religious extremists for station bombing

 The attack came on the eve of a two-day Labour Day holiday, a time of heavy travel in China.

 "Everyone was running and hiding.
-I was terrified," said Li Tianlin, a 53-year-old labourer.
+I was terrified," said Li Tianlin, a 53-year-old laborer.
 "We are still afraid and don't dare go over to the train station."

 Exiles and rights groups say the cause of unrest in Xinjiang is heavy-handed rule by authorities, including curbs on Islam and the culture and language of the Uighur people.